 - Remove grate/ash pan - Place engine on table so that front truck and rear truck are on newspaper or paper towel.
-Remove smoke box front.
-Unscrew two 1.6mm hex bolt on either sides of the smoke box. - Use the flue brush to thoroughly brush out the tubes and flue, only when completely cooled down. - Use computer vacuum to remove accumulated cinders from smoke box. - Use toothbrush to thoroughly brush inside of smoke box and its pipe work; vacuum again.
+Remove Smoke box front.
+One 1.6mm hex bolt at top of boiler. - Use the flue brush to thoroughly brush out the tubes and flue. - Use computer vacuum to remove accumulated cinders from Smoke box. - Use toothbrush to thoroughly brush inside of smoke box and its pipe work; vacuum again.
 With rear truck overhanging table edge, use toothbrush to brush out the firebox sides, front and back.
-Brush off rear truck and its swivel linkage. - Using "Stoddard" solvent in a sprayer, thoroughly wash out smoke box, smoke box front, engine, running gear, and firebox. - Wipe off residue with paper towels and let engine air dry for a while . - Lightly spray running gear only, with WD-40 and wipe excess off with a paper towel. - Reassemble smoke box, replace grate/ash pan. - Re-lubricate entire engine.
+Brush off rear truck and its swivel linkage. - Using "Stoddard" solvent in a sprayer, thoroughly wash out smoke box, smoke box front, engine, running gear, and firebox. - Wipe off residue with paper towels and let engine air dry for a while . - Lightly spray running gear only, with WD-40 and wipe excess off with a paper towel.

+- Reassemble smoke box, replace grate/ash pan. - Re-lubricate entire engine.
 Use straight SAE 40 weight oil. - After re-lubricating, wipe the engine and tender with a paper towel dampened with Lemon Pledge, or similar furniture polish.

-The above level of cleaning should be performed after all runs of more than 3 hours, or when accumulated running time exceeds 3 hours,
+The above level of cleaning should be performed, withQut fail, after all runs of more than 3 hours, or when accumulated running time exceeds 3 hours,